Spotter

 What is the problem that Spotter solves for its customers?

-What's your background?
 What pulled you to the use of technology to solve information problems?

-Other challenges were to put in place early warning systems for crisis detection and management, and in particular to analyze Media perception and information propagation.
+Other challenges were to put in place early warning systems for crisis detection and management, and in particular to analyze media perception and information propagation.

-I then understood that I had to find new tools to handle the amount of complex information from such a wide range of sources such as newswires, newspapers, television, radio, and the Web.
-In the past, in certain technical fields such as aeronautics, nuclear energy, and finance, the management problem of large data flow was partially solved by data analytics.
-I decided to fund a company to deliver a solution that could make use of information in textual form--what most people call unstructured data.
+I decided to fund a company to deliver a solution that could make use of information in textual form, what most people call unstructured data.
 But I knew that the information had to be presented in a way that a decision maker could actually use.
 Data dumps and row after row of numbers usually mean no one can tell what's important without spending minutes, maybe hours deciphering the outputs.
 So Spotter uses the knowledge gleaned from text mining to fuel decision making for a manager who is pressed for time and faces great pressure to be fully informed.

 Would you describe a typical use case for your product?

-Spotter offers its clients leading edge analytic solutions in several business application areas.
-We provide what is called "voice of the market" solution; that is, market Information, customer feedback, and competitive intelligence).
-We also provide a reputation management solution; this includes communications management a more modern approach to what is called a "clipping service:.
-We do public relations performance measurement so a client can get hard data about the reach of a PR campaign, and what we call reputation safeguard.
-The reputation safeguard makes it easy to know if a product is getting bad press or if a person is the subject of negative media coverage.
+We do public relations performance measurement so a client can get hard data about the reach of a PR campaign, and what we call Reputation Management.
+It makes it easy to know if a product is getting bad press or if a person is the subject of negative media coverage.

 And we provide strategic information services.
 Our Spotter technology makes it easy to know the market environment, understand shifts in the world economic picture, and adjust particular sales and marketing tactics in accordance with the information Spotter delivers.